tekkeon/cdk-nextjs-serverless/README.md

 # cdk-nextjs-serverless

-**Note: This package is under development and in alpha.
-Feel free to experiment with it and leave issues but do not expect it to be production-ready at this time.**

-cdk-nextjs-serverless is a Level 3/Pattern construct for deploying NextJS applications to AWS on CloudFront, Lambda@Edge, and S3 for a completely serverless frontend stack.
+**cdk-nextjs-serverless** is a Level 3/Pattern construct for deploying NextJS applications to AWS on CloudFront, Lambda@Edge, and S3 for a completely serverless frontend stack.
 Currently, the package supports only CloudFront deployment utilizing the same build process as Serverless Framework's [NextJS at the Edge component](https://www.serverless.com/blog/serverless-nextjs).
 As I continue to develop the project, I plan to support per-page Lambdas and an option for deploying to API Gateway.

 *Note: this package does not utilize the serverless framework CLI to deploy resources - it is fully written and deployed in CDK-generated CloudFormation.*

+## Demo

+🚀 Live demo of NextJS app deployed through **cdk-nextjs-serverless**: https://d3027dwnjxq2g2.cloudfront.net/ See the source code and setup instructions in the [examples directory](https://github.com/mkossoris/cdk-nextjs-serverless/tree/main/examples).

 ## Installation